bitfocus/companion-module-bmd-atem/HELP.md

 ## Blackmagic Design ATEM

-Should work with all models of Blackmagic Design ATEM mixers
+Should work with all models of Blackmagic Design ATEM mixers.

+Supports firmware 7.2 & 7.5.2 - 8.1

 **Available commands for Blackmagic Design ATEM**